Q&A on Returning from Injury, Weight Management, and Fast-Twitch Fibers, with Renee Eastman

 Chris Case 38:15

 Happy summer everyone, most of us are heading into the hottest time of year so the timing is perfect to announce our new Fast Talk Labs pathway on exercise in the heat.
-In this new pathway, we tap Dr. Stephen Cheung, Lindsey Golich, Rob Pickels, and Dr. Stephen Seiler, to see how to manage heat both indoors and outside.
+In this new pathway, we tap Dr. Stephen Cheung, Lindsay Golich, Rob Pickels, and Dr. Stephen Seiler, to see how to manage heat both indoors and outside.
 Follow this pathway at fasttalklabs.com to bust myths on air conditioning and rider body types, and to get answers on hydration, sweat rate, heated climatization, cramping, optimal setups for indoor cycling workouts, and even sports nutrition in hot weather.
 See our exercise in the heat pathway introduction at fasttalklabs.com.

 Chris Case 39:00